tflanagan/quickbase.dev/source/index.html.md

 <a href='https://help.quickbase.com/api-guide/clone_database.html' target='_blank'>Quick Base Documentation</a>

+Use API_CloneDatabase to make a copy of a Quick Base application.
+You can choose to use the keepData parameter if you want to copy the application's data in addition to its structure.
+If you want to copy data, but exclude file attachments, you can use the excludefiles parameter in your request.
+After you copy an application, changes to the source application will not affect the copy you created, and vice versa.

+When you copy a Quick Base application, all users with access to the original application automatically have access to the application copy.
+You can choose to remove some or all of these users from the application copy using the API_RemoveUserFromRole.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------
 dbid | true | | Table DBID